How equipment is appraised in a divorce

 Why the equipment gets appraised

-Dividing marital assets requires a credible value for what the parties own.
-When one of those assets is a business that runs on equipment, a dental or medical practice, an auto shop, a machine shop, a fleet, the tangible equipment can represent a large share of the value, and it is often appraised on its own.
-A spouse's estimate or a dealer's number will not settle the question, because neither is independent or documented.
-An independent M&E appraisal gives both sides a figure they can actually rely on.
+Dividing marital assets starts with a credible value for what the parties own.
+When one of those assets is a business that runs on equipment, a dental practice, an auto shop, a machine shop, a fleet, the machinery can be a large share of the marital estate, and it is usually appraised on its own.
+A spouse's guess and a dealer's trade-in number fail the same test: neither is independent, and neither is documented.
+An independent M&E appraisal gives both sides one figure they can negotiate from.

 The effective date matters

 Value is not a single timeless number; it is as of a date.
 Divorce matters turn on a specific effective date set by the parties or the court, for example the date of separation or filing.
 The appraisal develops value as of that date and says so plainly.
-Two correct appraisals of the same equipment can differ simply because they use different effective dates, so getting the date right at the outset matters.
+Two correct appraisals of the same equipment can differ simply because they use different effective dates, so the date is settled before the work begins.

 Which premise of value applies